Imagine the following situation: you're traveling on your usual highway

 wages, medical bills, and other costs associated with your injury.
 At

-Gruenberg Kelly Della, our experienced Long Island
+Gruenberg Kelly Della, our experienced Long Island personal injury lawyers

-claims and know how to effectively navigate these cases.
+and know how to effectively navigate these cases.
 We've recovered

 more than $100 million on behalf of injury victims and are ready to put our experience, our resources,